dwhindman/Periodic-tables-project/README.md

-# Capstone: Restaurant Reservation System
+# Periodic Tables: Restaurant Reservation System

 > You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
 > The software is used only by restaurant personnel when a customer calls to request a reservation.